 CreditNinja’s Thoughts on Pawning

 While pawning your personal items may seem like a fast way to get quick cash, it may not always be the best solution.
-You may end up regretting giving up your belongings, or not be able to pay back your loan in time and risk the pawn shop owner selling your things.
+You may end up regretting giving up your belongings, or not be able to pay back your quick cash advance in time and risk the pawn shop owner selling your things.
 Instead, CreditNinja suggests other borrowing options such as using money from your own savings accounts, using a credit card, or even getting an unsecured personal loan.

 References: